ibm-cloud-docs/RegistryImages/ibmliberty/index.md

     ```
     {: screen}

-    **Note:** The directory /config is a shortcut for /opt/ibm/wlp/usr/servers/defaultServer.
+    **Note:** The directory `/config` is a shortcut for `/opt/ibm/wlp/usr/servers/defaultServer`.

-2. Replace <tag\> with the version of the **ibmliberty** image that includes the features that your app requires.
+2. Replace <tag\> with the version of the `ibmliberty` image that includes the features that your app requires.

 3. Replace <app\_name\> with the name of your app file.

-4. Replace <file\_extension\> with either .war, .ear, or .eba.
+4. Replace <file\_extension\> with either `.war`, `.ear`, or `.eba`.

 5. Add any other dependencies for your app to the Dockerfile.

 6. Build and push the image to your private images registry.
 For more information, see [Getting started with {{site.data.keyword.registrylong_notm}}](/docs/services/Registry/index.html).

-**Note:** All **ibmliberty** images are configured to write Liberty log files to the directory /logs inside the container.
-All other files that are written by the Liberty server, are created in the directory /opt/ibm/wlp/output/defaultServer.
-You can access these files by using the shortcut /output.
+All `ibmliberty` images are configured to write Liberty log files to the directory `/logs` inside the container.
+All other files that are written by the Liberty server, are created in the directory `/opt/ibm/wlp/output/defaultServer`.
+You can access these files by using the shortcut `/output`.
+{:tip}

-## **ibmliberty** Dockerfile reference
+## `ibmliberty` Dockerfile reference
 {: #reference_dockerfile}

-This Dockerfile illustrates how the **ibmliberty:webProfile7** image in {{site.data.keyword.Bluemix_notm}} is built from the public websphere-liberty images on Docker Hub.
+This Dockerfile illustrates how the `ibmliberty:webProfile7` image in {{site.data.keyword.Bluemix_notm}} is built from the public websphere-liberty images on Docker Hub.
 This information is for reference only.
 {:shortdesc}

 ```